kootsoop/CET466-Digital-Logic/README.md

 To clone this repository on Windows, you need to have [long file names enabled](https://stackoverflow.com/questions/22575662/filename-too-long-in-git-for-windows) by running `git config --system core.longpaths true`.
 Otherwise `git` will give an error about `Clone succeeded but checkout failed.`

+Some more information, including the marked up image showing the board features above is available from [here](http://piswords.com/ep4ce6e22c8n.html).

 ## Some Videos

  There are several videos on YouTube using the board, though most are not in English: